HuntsDesk/Ask-JDS/README.md

    - An orange "PREMIUM CONTENT" banner at the top
    - Locked content indication for users without a subscription
    - Protected editing/deletion rights

+3. **Sample Card Promotion**: Sample cards include promotional features to encourage subscription upgrades:
+   - Orange "SAMPLE FLASHCARD" banner with JD Simplified branding
+   - "Unlock all cards" button in the banner that navigates to `/pricing`
+   - Responsive button text: "Unlock all cards" on larger screens, "Unlock" on mobile
+   - Button prevents event propagation to avoid triggering card flip functionality

 Access control is determined by:
 - `isCardPremium`: Checks if content should be treated as premium based on ownership and subscription status